-Unscrew the showerhead by gripping the shower neck with a pipe wrench (as shown), grabbing the nut on the showerhead with the adjustable pliers and turning pliers counterclockwise until the nut loosens.
+Begin this how to clean showerheads project by unscrewing the showerhead by gripping the shower neck with a pipe wrench (as shown), grabbing the nut on the showerhead with the adjustable pliers and turning pliers counterclockwise until the nut loosens.
 Protect the finishes on the showerhead and wall pipe by wrapping them with a cloth.

 Photo 2: Soak the showerhead in vinegar

 Over time, hard-water minerals in tap water build up and clog the spray holes in showerheads.
 Fix this problem by removing the showerhead and cleaning it.
 Buy a lime removing product to loosen the scale, or soak the head overnight in vinegar (either white or apple cider).
-Check the owner's manual or manufacturer's Web site to confirm that vinegar won't harm the finish.
+Check the owner’s manual or manufacturer’s website to confirm that vinegar won’t harm the finish.

 Carefully remove the showerhead and open the holes using the steps shown in Photos 1 and 2.
 If the showerhead is too stuck to remove, try filling a plastic bag with vinegar, tying the top of the bag around the top of the showerhead and submerging it overnight in the vinegar.

 Have the necessary tools for this DIY how to clean a shower head project lined up before you start—you’ll save time and frustration.

 Avoid last-minute shopping trips by having all your materials ready ahead of time for this how to clean a shower head project.
 Here’s a list.